 Korean Table Manner #8: Alcoholic Drink Etiquette

 Especially in the case of an alcoholic drink, pour drinks for others first, and let someone else pour yours!
-If you see an elder with an empty glass, try to fill it up as soon as possible.
+If you see an elder with an empty glass, try to fill it up as soon as possible as a common courtesy and a sign of respect.
 If your elders offer you a drink, unless there is an extreme reason why you cannot drink, don’t refuse it.
+Graciously accept and enjoy!

-As for actual drink pouring etiquette, hold your cup with both hands when you have alcohol being poured into it.
-Also, hold the bottle with both hands when it’s your turn to pour the alcohol.
-Alternatively, you can also place one of your hands under your pouring arm when pouring or lightly over your elbow if you are the one receiving the drink.
+As for actual drink pouring etiquette, hold your cup with both hands when you have alcohol being poured into it to prevent the cup from being knocked over and spilling the liquid.
+Also, hold the bottle with both hands when it’s your turn to pour the alcohol to help ensure that you won’t spill anything on the table while you’re pouring.
+Alternatively, you can also place one of your hands under your pouring arm when pouring or lightly over your elbow if you are the one receiving the drink — both options are perfectly acceptable and respectful.

 Korean Table Manner #9: Chopstick Placement

-What is also considered quite rude among Koreans is if you stick your chopsticks straight into your bowl of rice.
-This is because it resembles what happens at a funeral ceremony, which you definitely don’t want to think about at dinnertime!
+What is also considered quite rude among Koreans is if you stick your chopsticks straight into your bowl of rice (not to mention that it looks pretty silly).
+This is because it resembles what happens at a Korean funeral ceremony, which you definitely don’t want to think about at dinnertime!

 Korean Table Manner #10: Timing Your Finish